Top HTML Interview Questions with Answers

 Answer: HTML, which stands for HyperText Markup Language, is the standard markup language used to create web pages and display content on the World Wide Web.
 It is the foundational technology for building websites and web applications.
 HTML consists of a set of elements and tags that structure and format content on a web page.

-2. What are Tags in HTML?
+2. What are HTML tags?

 Answer: No, not all HTML tags have an end tag.
 HTML tags are categorized into two main types based on whether they require an end tag: